 Acorn will involve:

 - Repurpose or rebuild an existing CO2 capture plant at the coastal St Fergus gas processing plant in NE Scotland

 - An existing offshore pipeline for CO2 transportation to the central North Sea selected from a portfolio of existing gas pipelines awaiting decommissioning

 - Injection into a subsurface storage site close to the pipeline corridor using proven subsea well technology.

 Phase 1 of the Acorn project will produce a mature costed plan for the full chain project worked to a feasibility level.
 This will provide the platform for industry, local partnerships and government to move the project forward in subsequent phases.
 As most of the infrastructure already exists and has already been well-evaluated, it is realistic to plan for CO2 injection to storage offshore from as early as 2021/2022.

 Research and development will focus on delivering a practical and realistic design with a clear forward plan for reaching a final investment decision.

 Acorn will establish a strong platform from which industry, local partnerships, research organisations and government could move the project forwards.

 CO2DeepStore has contracted with Pale Blue Dot Energy to lead the project alongside the close support of research partner Bellona and academic partners SCCS, University of Liverpool and Radboud University.

 The Acorn project is a standalone industrial CCS project which has been under consideration for several years.
-It has sought financial support as one of 20 European projects invited to submit a full proposal for the ACT (Accelerating CCS Technologies) Call (www.act-ccs.eu).
+In May, it was announced that the project had received financial support through the ACT (Accelerating CCS Technologies) Call (www.act-ccs.eu).
 Acorn has also submitted a proposal to be listed as a PCI (Project of Common Interest), and the outcome is anticipated to be late 2017.